Thann/jquery-magicRows/README.md

 # jquery-magicRows
 Inserts invisible rows so when one El expands the row below always gets pushed down

-Only needed for bootrap 3.x and below
+Only needed for bootstrap 3.x and below because flexboxes dont have this problem